ttm43/Today-s-MENU-for-TTM-Family/What-2-eat-today/README.md

-# Want to create a model to solve the ultimate human question: What should we eat for this meal?
-(To be refined)

 ## Creating a Model to Decide What to Eat

 1. **Define Your Dataset**: Start by gathering a diverse set of recipes.
 Include dish names, ingredients, preparation time, and dietary restrictions.
 The broader your dataset, the more personalized your suggestions can be.